Humans,mutant espers, robots and monsters? Awesome.

 Big Bad: Apollo.
 After his defeat, the last challenge in the game is to prevent the entire world from collapsing, and while there are lots of monsters, it is no longer strictly a case of good vs. evil.

 Big Good: The Goddess, called Isis in the 1991 localization.
 She comes back to life with the assembly of her statue.

 Blackout Basement: Inverted.
 There's a cave that's so bright that you can't see anything unless you have a certain MAGI.

-Book Ends: The game ends as the protagonists' father announces that he will be off to search for a legendary item.
-Unlike the first time, however, both the protagonist and his/her/its mother decide that they'll be joining him.
+Book Ends: The game both begins and ends with the protagonists' father announcing that he will be off to search for a legendary item.
+During the ending, however, both the protagonist and his/her/its mother decide that they'll be joining him.